 How To Use The Transfer Paper:

-Your artwork is ready.
-You've got a functional inkjet printer.
-You’ve got the right transfer paper for the job.
-What’ next?
+So your artwork is ready.
+You've got a functional inkjet printer, and you’ve got the right transfer paper for the job.
+What’s next?

 Reverse Your Artwork First!